Working together to protect children's health

 - Exposure to harmful chemicals as a child can have lifelong effects.

 How we are helping

-SAS is developing a program that encourages better choices about where to locate ECE facilities.
-We are adopting practices and supporting polices that will make sure ECE programs are located in facilities where children won't be exposed to dangerous chemicals.
-We are helping professionals who make ECE siting decisions learn how to evaluate a site for an ECE program by considering:
+SAS is developing a program that encourages better choices about where to locate child care facilities.
+We are working with the California Department of Social Services (the licensing agency) and the California Department of Education to make sure child care programs are located in facilities where children will not be exposed to dangerous chemicals.
+We are helping professionals who make child care siting decisions learn how to evaluate a site for an child care program by considering the following criteria:

 - Chemicals from previous uses of the property.
 When businesses like factories, dry cleaners, and warehouses close, they can leave behind harmful chemicals in the air, soil, and water.

 - Chemicals from nearby activities.
 If chemicals are released from nearby businesses they can move into the air, soil, or groundwater of the child care facility.
 For example, a nail salon can be a problem if it shares a ventilation system with the child care facility.

 - Naturally occurring chemicals.
 Some chemicals, like asbestos and radon gas, are naturally occurring in certain areas.
 Radon can move indoors and asbestos can be present in the soil outside.